5 habits of highly effective CIOs

 As a former CIO, I know all-too well that the combination of a high volume of work and limited resources can appear insurmountable at times.
 To be frank, most CIOs have a much longer list of things to do than resources to accomplish them with, making finding a way to get work done in a timely fashion a real challenge.
 Take it from me: this can make every day feel like drinking from a firehose.

 It took me awhile to realize this when I was a CIO, but the solution to this problem turned out to be rather straightforward: because I couldn’t possibly do everything on my to-do list well, I needed to pick and choose the things that were the most important for me to get right.
 In other words, what tasks on my list were most necessary to accomplish in order to drive the success of the investment program?
 Were there specific tasks—like setting the asset allocation policy—that the bulk of the program’s success hinged on?
-I noodled on this, ranked each task on my list in order of priority, and then set about figuring out how to make the best use of my resources—whether external, internal or a combination of the two—in order to get the job done.
+I noodled on this, ranked each task on my list in order of priority, and then set about figuring out how to make the best use of my resources—whether external, internal or a combination of the two (more on this below)—in order to get the job done.

 For a real-life example of how this process can work, consider the management of a corporate pension plan.
 I’d argue that for a CIO, this task—getting the asset-liability management of the plan right—is the number-one thing that needs to be done correctly for the company to have a successful investment program.
 For the organization’s CIO, this means that focusing on asset allocation and hedging strategies is the ultimate priority—and should be addressed right off the bat.